-Allstate parent company capital capacity The Corporation has at the parent holding company level deployable assets totaling \$1.95 billion as of December 31, 2017 comprising cash and investments that are generally saleable within one quarter.
+Allstate parent company capital capacity The Corporation has at the parent holding company level deployable assets totaling \$1.50 billion as of December 31, 2018, comprising cash and investments that are generally saleable within one quarter.
 This provides funds for the parent company's fixed charges and other corporate purposes.
 In addition, the Corporation has access to \$1.00 billion of funds from either commercial paper issuance or an unsecured revolving credit facility.

-In 2017, we paid dividends totaling \$600 million to AIC.
-In 2016, we did not pay any dividends to AIC.
-In 2015, we paid dividends totaling \$103 million to AIC.
-We did not receive any capital contributions in 2017, 2016 or 2015.
+In 2018 and 2017, we paid dividends of \$250 million and \$600 million to AIC, respectively.
+In 2016, we did not pay any dividends.
+We did not receive any capital contributions in 2018, 2017 or 2016.